jordan-yee/dangerscripts-kakoune/README.md

 Running the install script will copy the `rc/custom/` directory the user autoload, and prompt whether to link the official rc scripts in order to retain the functionality they provide.

+# Known Issues

+- The default output will source the `prelude.kak` plugin after the `auto-pairs.kak` plugin, which will cause an error on-load.
+To fix this, move the `prelude.kak` config section in the output kakrc before the `auto-pairs.kak` section.

 # TODO